How to remove malware and viruses from Mac

 Browse through your folders, choose any unwanted apps, and drag them to the Trash.

 Remember, this method of uninstalling often leaves app traces behind.
-If you have CleanMyMac X installed, use Uninstaller Module to cleanup those traces once and for all.
+If you have CleanMyMac X installed, use the Uninstaller module to clean up those traces once and for all.
 Follow these steps:

 Open the application and select Uninstaller from the sidebar.